Leigh Bowery

 Leigh Bowery (26 March 1961 – 31 December 1994) was an Australian performance artist, club promoter, and fashion designer.
-Bowery was known for his flamboyant and outlandish costumes and makeup as well as his (sometimes controversial) performances.
+Bowery's performances featured striking costumes and make-up and were conceptual, flamboyant, outlandish, and sometimes controversial.

-Based in London for much of his adult life, he was a significant model and muse for the English painter Lucian Freud.
-Bowery's friend and fellow performer Boy George said he saw Bowery's outrageous performances a number of times, and that it "never ceased to impress or revolt".
+Based in London for much of his adult life, he was a model and muse for the English painter Lucian Freud.
+Bowery's friend and fellow performer Boy George said he saw Bowery's performances a number of times, and that they "never ceased to impress or revolt."

-Early life and early years in London
+Early life and years in London

 Bowery was born and raised in Sunshine, a suburb of Melbourne, Australia.
 From an early age, he studied music, played piano, and went on to study fashion and design at RMIT for a year.
-He moved to London in 1980: 'I was so itchy to see new things and to see the world, that I just left', he said in 1987.
-There he became part of the New Romantic club scene.
-He worked in a clothing shop and appeared in commercials for Pepe jeans.
+He moved to London in 1980, saying, "I was so itchy to see new things and to see the world, that I just left."

-He soon became an influential and lively figure in the underground clubs of London and New York, as well as in art and fashion circles.
-He attracted attention by wearing wildly outlandish and creative outfits that he made himself.
-He became friends and roommates with Guy Barnes (known as "Trojan") and David Walls.
-Bowery created costumes for them to wear, and the trio became known in the clubs as the Three Kings.
+Bowery became part of the London club scene.
+He became a figure in the underground clubs of London and New York, as well as in art and fashion circles.
+He attracted attention by wearing outlandish and creative outfits, which he made himself.
+He became friends and flatmates with artist Gary Barnes (known as "Trojan") and David Walls.
+Bowery created costumes for them to wear, and the trio became known in the clubs as the "Three Kings".
+Bowery appeared in magazines and on television, including commercials for Pepe Jeans and Rifat Ozbek.

-In 2005 The National Portrait Gallery of Australia acquired a portrait of Bowery in his infamous fur coat by photographer David Gwinnutt.
-In 2007 The National Portrait Gallery, London purchased the David Gwinnutt portrait of Leigh Bowery and Trojan (Guy Barnes) which also appears in the Violette Editions book.
+In 2005, the National Portrait Gallery of Australia acquired a portrait of Bowery in his fur coat by the photographer David Gwinnutt.
+In 2007, the National Portrait Gallery in London purchased Gwinnutt's portrait of Bowery and Trojan (Barnes), which also appears in the Violette Editions book.

-Taboo
+Taboo club

-He was known as a club promoter, and created the club called Taboo, which began as an underground party, and then opened as a club in 1985.
-Taboo soon became "the place to be" with long queues for those waiting to get in.
+Bowery was a club promoter, and created the club Taboo at Maximus in Leicester Square with promoter Tony Gordon in 1985.
+Taboo became "the place to be" with long queues.
 Drugs, particularly ecstasy, became a part of the dancing scene for the attendees.
-The club was known for defying sexual convention, for embracing "polysexualism", for creating a wild atmosphere and for playing unexpected song selections.
+The club defied sexual convention, embraced "polysexualism", and played unexpected song selections.
+The DJs were Jeffrey Hinton, Rachel Auburn and Mark Lawrence.
+Regular guests included Boy George, George Michael, John Galliano, Judy Blame, Bodymap, Michael Clark, John Maybury, Cerith Wyn Evans.
+Taboo lasted 18 months and closed in 1986.

 Fashion and costume design

 As a fashion designer, Bowery had several shows exhibiting his collections in London, New York and Tokyo.
-He has influenced several designers and artists, and was known for wildly creative costumes, makeup, wigs and headgear, all of which combined to be striking and often kitschy.
+His work contained wildly creative costumes, makeup, wigs and headgear, all of which combined to be striking and often kitschy.
 He also designed costumes for the Michael Clark Dance Company.
 When that company performed at the Brooklyn Academy of Music in 1987, Bowery won a Bessie Award for his work on No Fire Escape in Hell.